jsmolka/blog/content/posts/progress-report-6/index.md

 04000400-04FFFFFF   Not used
 ```

 The BIOS in the Game Boy Advance is read-protected to prevent dumping.
 Guess how that turned out.
 That means we can only read from the BIOS if the program counter is inside of it.
 In plain English: only BIOS functions can read BIOS memory.
-Otherwise, it will return the last read value, which will be the one located at address:
+Otherwise, it will return the last read value, which will be the one located at the address:

 - `0x0DC+8` after startup
 - `0x188+8` after SWI